Plexus Slim is a powdered weight loss supplement that you mix with water and drink.

 For this reason, it's a popular ingredient in weight loss supplements.
 It's also sold as a weight loss supplement on its own.

-In theory, these effects could help people eat fewer calories, as well as burn more fat due to lower insulin levels.
-This has led to speculation that chromium may aid weight loss.
+Because these effects could help you eat fewer calories and burn more fat due to lower insulin levels, some people speculate that chromium may aid weight loss.

-Bottom Line: Chromium has been shown to reduce blood sugar and improve insulin sensitivity in some people.
-However, studies haven't found that chromium supplements have any effect on weight or body fat.
+Summary While chromium does reduce blood sugar and improve insulin sensitivity in some people, studies haven't found any effect on weight or body fat.

 Garcinia cambogia extract is a popular weight loss supplement extracted from a tropical fruit of the same name.

-This effect is thought to be caused by a natural substance found in garcinia cambogia, known as hydroxycitric acid, or HCA.
+This effect may be caused by a natural substance found in garcinia cambogia known as hydroxycitric acid, or HCA.

-It's also claimed that garcinia cambogia could help reduce your appetite by increasing levels of the hormone serotonin in the brain.
+Garcinia cambogia may also reduce your appetite by increasing levels of the hormone serotonin in your brain.

-One review found that, over 12 weeks, the average amount of weight lost by people taking garcinia cambogia supplements was just 2 lbs (0.88 kg) more than in those who took a placebo (12).
+One review noted that, over three months, the average weight lost by people taking garcinia cambogia supplements was just 2 pounds (0.88 kg) more than in those who took a placebo (12).

-It's also worth noting that many of the studies in this review combined taking garcinia cambogia with dieting, which may have influenced the results.
+It's worth noting that many of the studies in this review combined garcinia cambogia with dieting, which may have influenced the results.

 On its own, garcinia cambogia is unlikely to help you lose much weight.

-Bottom Line: Garcinia cambogia is claimed to help you burn fat and control cravings.
-However, it hasn't proven to be very effective in humans.
+Summary Garcinia cambogia is promoted as a fat-burning, cravings-reducing supplement.
+However, it hasn't proven very effective in humans.

-Green coffee beans are just normal coffee beans that haven't been roasted.
+Green coffee beans are simply coffee beans that haven't been roasted.

-However, the potential weight loss effects of green coffee beans are thought to come from an ingredient called chlorogenic acid.
+However, the potential weight loss effects of green coffee beans are believed to come from chlorogenic acid.

-Before roasting, coffee beans contain significant amounts of chlorogenic acid.
+Unroasted coffee beans supply significant amounts of this compound.